 - Winterfest and Its Holiday Lights: Smoky Mountain Winterfest is one of the biggest annual events, covering the Pigeon Forge Parkway and surrounding areas in twinkling lights.
 You can even see them on a self-guided driving tour through mid-February.
 Dollywood’s Smoky Mountain Christmas also has holiday lights and performances.

 - Holiday-Themed Shows: Your favorite dinner shows and theaters put on special performances every holiday season.
-Christmas at the Smoky Mountain Opry and Christmas at Dolly Parton’s Stampede are two that you do not want to miss out on!
+The Comedy Barn Christmas Show and Christmas at Dolly Parton’s Stampede are two that you do not want to miss out on!
 Here is the full list of holiday shows.

 - Comfort Food: Pigeon Forge knows how to do Southern hospitality with family-style eateries serving home cooked favorites.
 The Old Mill Restaurant is a can’t-miss no matter what season you visit.
 Here is a list of restaurants open during Christmas.